Due to the ongoing coronavirus situation this workshop has been adapted for online delivery and will be offered on the following dates:

 - Friday 07 May and Friday 21 May

-The online version consists of 2 x two-hour live synchronous session on MS Teams, plus approximately one hour of pre-session work and 30 mins of post-session work.
-Live sessions will run from 10.00-12.00 and you will be required to attend both sessions.
+The online version consists of 2 x two and a half-hour live synchronous session on MS Teams, plus approximately one hour of pre-session work and 30 mins of post-session work.
+Live sessions will run from 10.00-12.30 and you will be required to attend both sessions.

 Who should attend?

 Due to COVID-19 restrictions this workshop has been adapted for online delivery and addresses the same intended learning outcomes as the face-to-face workshop.
-The online version consists of 2 x two-hour live synchronous session on MS Teams, plus approximately one hour of pre-session work and 30 mins of post-session work.
+The online version consists of 2 x two and a half-hour live synchronous session on MS Teams, plus approximately one hour of pre-session work and 30 mins of post-session work.
 You should attend both live sessions.

 Designed for staff who are (or will soon be) personal tutors, this workshop helps new tutors prepare themselves for this important role and provides them with information about how they can best support their tutees.
 There are opportunities for participants to discuss issues of particular interest or concern.